erikkugel/Dockerfiles/slackware64-base/README.md

 * Functional Slackware installation with the same architecture and version as the target base image to perform the build.
 While this script should be safe, further isolating it on a virtual machine or a Docker container is encouraged.
 * Configured and working instance of _Slackpkg_ and its dependencies to fetch packages for the base image.
+* A local copy of a Slackware64 mirror which _Slackpkg_ is configured to use, or a working network connection for downloading packages from an external mirror.
-* Packages providing the following alongside any dependecies they might have:
+* Packages providing the following alongside any dependecies they might have, in addition to _Slackpkg_:
     * bash
     * findutils (for `find`)
     * pkgtools (for `installpkg`, `removepkg`)